-identifying stakeholders within the organization who can evaluate the appropriate features for such an application.
-After reaching a determination of those features, the stakeholders could then recommend the application or technologies that best meets the organization's needs.
+An organization contemplating the use of ephemeral messaging may consider engaging in a structured approach to selecting an ephemeral messaging technology.
+Such an approach could involve identifying stakeholders within the organization who can evaluate the appropriate features for such an application.
+After reaching a determination of those features, the stakeholders could then recommend applications or technologies that best meet the organization's needs.
 Depending on the size of the organization and the nature of the process sought to be followed, the stakeholders might include representatives from legal, IT, information security, data privacy, document management, and appropriate business units.